 The EPSRC has recently funded Professor Nick Eyre as the Energy Demand Research Champion for the Research Councils' Energy Programme.
-The aim of the Champion grant is to develop a proposal for a new UK End Use Energy Demand (EUED) Centre, starting in April 2018, building on the work of the existing six EUED Centres that end in 2018.
+The aim of the Champion grant is to develop a proposal for a new UK Centre for Research on Energy Demand, starting in April 2018, building on the work of the existing six End Use Energy Demand (EUED) Centres that end in 2018.

 Research into energy demand is central to the energy and climate challenge, and forms the backbone of Nick's appointment.
 Read more about why energy demand matters in Nick's recent blog post for the EPSRC.

-Energy Use Energy Demand: Towards a New Centre.
-Presentation by Professor Nick Eyre at the University of Lancaster EUED Gala on 4th July 2017
+Initial plans for the Centre are set out in Energy Use Energy Demand: Towards a New Centre., presentation by Professor Nick Eyre at the University of Lancaster EUED Gala on 4th July 2017